-sqlmap is developed in Python, a dynamic object-oriented interpreted programming language.
-This makes the tool independent from the operating system.
-It only requires the Python interpreter version 2 equal or higher than 2.6.
-The interpreter is freely downloadable from its official site.
-To make it even easier, many GNU/Linux distributions come out of the box with Python interpreter installed and other Unices and Mac OSX too provide it packaged in their formats and ready to be installed.
-Windows users can download and install the Python setup-ready installer for x86, AMD64 and Itanium too. sqlmap relies on the Metasploit Framework for some of its post-exploitation takeover features.
-You need to grab a copy of it from the download page - the required version is 3.5 or higher.
-For the ICMP tunneling out-of-band takeover technique, sqlmap requires Impacket library too.
+sqlmap is developed in Python , a dynamic, object-oriented, interpreted programming language freely available from http://python.org/download/.
+This makes sqlmap a cross-platform application which is independant of the operating system. sqlmap requires Python version 2.6 or above.
+To make it even easier, many GNU/Linux distributions come out of the box with Python installed.
+Other Unixes and Mac OSX also provide Python packaged and ready to be installed.
+Windows users can download and install the Python installer for x86, AMD64 and Itanium.

+1. Introduction 5

+sqlmap relies on the Metasploit Framework for some of its post-exploitation takeover features.
+You need to grab a copy of the framework from the download page - the required version is 3.5 or higher.
+For the ICMP tunneling out-of-band takeover technique, sqlmap requires the Impacket library too.

-If you are willing to connect directly to a database server (-d switch), without passing via a web application, you need to install Python bindings for the database management system that you are going to attack:
+If you are willing to connect directly to a database server (-d switch), without passing through the web application, you need to install Python bindings for the database management system that you are going to attack:

-- Firebird: python-kinterbasdb.
+'''

+• Firebird: python-kinterbasdb .

+'''

-- Microsoft Access: python-pyodbc .
+• Microsoft Access: python-pyodbc .

-- Microsoft SQL Server: python-pymssql .
+• Microsoft SQL Server: python-pymssql .

-- MySQL: python pymysql .
+• MySQL: python pymysql .

-- Oracle: python cx_Oracle .
+• Oracle: python cx Oracle.

-- PostgreSQL: python-psycopg2 .
+• PostgreSQL: python-psycopg2.

-- SQLite: python-pysqlite2.
+• SQLite: python-pysqlite2.

-- Sybase: python-pymssql.
+• Sybase: python-pymssql .

-If you plan to attack a web application behind NTLM authentication or use the sqlmap update functionality (--update switch) you need to install respectively python-ntlm and python-svn libraries.
+If you plan to attack a web application behind NTLM authentication or use the sqlmap update functionality (--update switch) you need to install respectively python-ntlm and python-svn libraries respectively.

-Optionally, if you are running sqlmap on Windows, you may wish to install PyReadline library to be able to take advantage of the sqlmap TAB completion and history support features in the SQL shell and OS shell.
-Note that these functionalities are available natively by Python standard readline library on other operating systems.
+Optionally, if you are running sqlmap on Windows, you may wish to install the PyReadline library in order to take advantage of the sqlmap TAB completion and history support features in the SQL shell and OS shell.
+Note that these functionalities are available natively via the standard Python readline library on other operating systems.

-You can also choose to install Psyco library to eventually speed up the sqlmap algorithmic operations.
+You can also choose to install the Psyco library to eventually speed up the sqlmap algorithmic operations.